Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Guitarist George Lynch is well upon his way to becoming one of the hardest working dudes in all of Rock ‘N Roll.

-In case you aren’t familiar, Shadow Train is the band formed by Lynch a few years back with vocalist Greg Analla (R.I.P.), drummer Jimmy D’Anda (BulletBoys), bassist Gabe Rosales and keyboardist Donnie Dickman.
-They released a 2CD self-titled album via Rat Pak Records in 2015, you can watch their “Fallen” official video below.
+In case you aren’t familiar, Shadow Train is the band formed by Lynch, with vocalist Greg Analla (R.I.P.), drummer Jimmy D’Anda (BulletBoys), bassist Gabe Rosales and keyboardist Donnie Dickman a few years back.
+They released a 2CD self-titled album via Rat Pak Records in 2015; you can watch their “Fallen” official video below.

-The film features the thoughts and opinions of people like philosopher Noam Chomsky, along with activist-musicians such as Tom Morello, Serj Tankian and Ted Nugent.
+The film features the thoughts and opinions of people like philosopher Noam Chomsky, along with activist-musicians such as Tom Morello and Serj Tankian.

 The ‘Shadow Nation’ film will be available Aug.
 14 on DVD and the pre-order has now launched at Amazon HERE.

 Singer Greg Analla was tragically killed in a motorcycle-riding accident earlier this year.